Are you familiar with mobile check deposits?

 This means you can deposit checks without going to the bank.
 And, being able to deposit paper checks, such as a stimulus check, without going to the bank can make things super convenient.

+Wondering how to deposit a check this way?
 If you’ve never used mobile check deposit before, it’s not as difficult as you might think.
 Take a look at 6 tips that can help you make the most of this feature – saving you valuable time.

-How to deposit checks without going to the bank
+Deposit a check without going to the bank

 1. Check your bank’s mobile check deposit guidelines